tent/libattic/README.md

 # Attic

-This Tent app syncs the contents of a folder across multiple devices and operating systems.
-All files are encrypted individually with unique keys and can be shared publicly or with specific users.
+Attic is a Tent app that syncs the contents of a folder across multiple devices and operating systems.
+All files are encrypted individually.

+## Master Key

-Each user has a master encryption key that is used to encrypt encryption keys for each of the files.
-The master key is derived from the user's passphrase with [scrypt](http://www.tarsnap.com/scrypt.html), with the salt stored in a private Tent profile info section.
+Each user has a randomly generated *master key* that is used to encrypt *file keys*.
+The *master key* is encrypted with AES-256-CFB using the *user key* and stored in the Tent profile section for Attic.

+## User Key

+The *user key* is derived from a user-supplied password using [scrypt](http://www.tarsnap.com/scrypt.html), with a salt stored in the Tent profile section for Attic.

 ## Process

 1. File is created/modified.
 2. File is broken into chunks.
-3. File is compressed.
+3. Chunks are compressed.
-4. File is encrypted.
+4. Chunks are encrypted.
 5. Tent posts are created with chunks as attachments.
 6. Details about the file are added to the metadata posts.